-You can ensure your dog has a healthy, well-balanced diet by asking your vet to recommend a quality dog food.
-A well-designed dog food gives your pet all the nutrients it needs for an active and healthy life.
-But that doesn't mean you can't sometimes give your dog human food as a special treat -- as long as portions are limited, and the foods are cooked, pure, and not fatty or heavily seasoned.
-See the next few slides for some tasty suggestions.
-But if you're looking to human food as a meal replacement, talk to your vet about amounts and frequency.
+Ask your vet to recommend a quality dog food to be sure your dog has a healthy, well-balanced diet.
+A well-designed food gives your dog all the nutrients it needs for an active and healthy life.
+But that doesn't mean you can't sometimes give your four-legged friend human food as a special treat -- as long as you limit portions, and the foods are cooked, pure, and not fatty or heavily seasoned.
+The next few slides have some tasty suggestions.
+If you're looking to human food as a meal replacement, talk to your vet about how much and how often.

 Safe: Lean Meats

 Most dogs are fine eating lean cuts of meat that have been thoroughly cooked.
 Be sure to remove all visible fat -- including the skin on poultry.
 Also be sure there are no bones in the meat before you give it to your dog.

 Safe: Some Fresh Fruits

 Slices of apples, oranges, bananas, and watermelon make tasty treats for your dog.
 Be sure to remove any seeds, stems, and leaves first, because they can cause serious problems.

 Your dog can have a healthy snack of carrot sticks, green beans, cucumber slices, or zucchini slices.
 Even a plain baked potato is OK.
 But don't let your dog eat any raw potatoes or any potato plants it might have access to in your garden.